 Arguably, peacekeeping efforts designed to deter renewed Russian expansionism will be the most controversial.
 For at least the next ten years, the main use of Russian Federation armed forces will be the timely containment of ethnic conflict in peripheral regions and the suppression of military escalation at the initial stages of conflict.
 Trenin notes that the Russian government has both the will and the resources to intervene unilaterally and has so far participated in the management of conflicts in Moldova, Georgia and most recently, Chechnya.
 The issue of expanding NATO and risking confrontation with Russia has stressed relations within NATO, particularly between European members and the United States.
 Nonetheless, the US and Russia very recently negotiated an agreement whereby a multinational peacekeeping force would be sent to Nagorno-Karabakh.

 NATO’s peacekeeping strategy must recognise that the Russian army serves an important role in European politics and therefore Russian troops should be integrated into all levels of the peacekeeping process as widely as possible.
 The litmus test would have to be the degree to which the Russian Federation made peacekeeping an operational activity according to internationally accepted standards and did not represent intervention to favour one side or another in a given dispute.
 The main goal is to encourage the Russian nation to reject a renewed retreat into isolation and instead to play a constructive and secure role in broader European society.
 If such efforts are not undertaken it is likely that Russia will use its troops as “self-appointed” peacekeepers to settle the ethnic conflicts along Russia’s periphery as they see fit.
 These activities may bring some essential morale, and rasion d’etre to Russia’s military wing but could also create a new division on the continent.
-Furthermore Russian intervention will also create conditions for settling a regional ethnic in ways that agree with the interests of the Russian Federation.
+Furthermore Russian intervention will also create conditions for settling regional conflicts in ways that agree with the interests of the Russian Federation.
 Every conflict situation in which Russia demonstrates that it can act as sole guarantor of minority Russian rights abroad, undermines collective efforts at multilateral peacekeeping.

-It is also important to recognize that Russia will continue to intervene in the internal affairs of the weakest states, especially those in Central Europe.
+It is also important to recognize that Russia will continue to intervene in the internal affairs of the weakest states, especially those in Eastern Europe.
 Power, status and capabilities will continue to be distributed unevenly among these states so that conflict will be a continuing reality of this changing political system; stronger states will be implicitly involved in this conflictual process.
 As noted, Russia may find itself directly involved in an ethnic conflict in which it is the leading proponent.
 The challenge facing NATO is to find a balance between helping the armed forces, regain its sense of purpose and morale without a commensurate threat to Russia’s internal stability.
 While NATO member states must help Russia confront problems in its development of western institutions of democracy, the free-market, the peaceful resolution of disputes, and civilian authority over the armed forces; the strategic imperative for NATO is to help Russia and its armed forces solve problems on its periphery through international support for conducting peacekeeping or peacemaking operations.
 These operations can be carried out by a decision of the UN Security Council, other organs of collective security or in accordance with international commitments.

 This paper has argued that conflict prevention is an important way of promoting stability in Eastern and Central Europe.
 Asmus, Kugler and Larrabee argue that a preventive forward looking approach satisfies several conditions.
 First, promoting stability serves as a “geopolitical hedge” against threats facing the Central and Eastern European states.
 In this sense conflict prevention is a means of reducing the risks associated with expansion.
 Second, it allows NATO to establish criteria for success at a gradual pace that subsumes problems over time.
 In this respect, the key role to be played by NATO is a long term one; namely confidence building measures; the professionalization of defence forces which includes their de-ethnification and broadening commitments to collective security.
 Both conditions require that NATO undertake efforts to establish a presence in the East during peacetime.
 Consider NATO’s failure to prevent the violent confrontation between Turkey and Cyprus as a valuable lesson.
 To suggest that NATO would be no better now at preventing the outbreak of ethnic disputes than it was in 1967 and 1973 is to ignore significant coordination and growth among European institutions.